Ypsilenna/ypsilenna.github.io/_artworks/2025-011-taking-a-bath.md

 thumbnail: /static/image/thumbnails/2025-011.jpg
 cover: /static/image/artworks/2025-011.jpg
 stamp: 9923
+ogimage: /static/image/thumbnails/2025-011.jpg
+ogdesc: How could you get angry at him?
+Such a good boy (...)
 ---
 How could you get angry at him?
-Such a good boy. /
+Such a good boy. <br>
 I drew it based on somebody's photo on Mastodon.